WHAT TO WEAR & HOW TO SHOW UP FEELING ALL-AROUND RELAXED AND CONFIDENT

 + For indoors and the beach, bare feet are all you need!
-Enjoy not worrying about not having to style everyone’s shoes!
+Enjoy not worrying about having to style everyone’s shoes!

-+ We strongly recommend against having a color "theme" or one color that everyone has on in some way.
++ I strongly recommend against having a color "theme" or one color that everyone has on in some way.
 That takes your look straight from cohesive to matchy-matchy and you want to avoid that!

 + Stop yourself from defaulting to everyone in jeans or a blue and white theme.
 One person in jeans is plenty.

 + Avoid over-accessorizing the kids.
 I recommend kids wear limited hair accessories and I love messy kid hair!
 But if it’s a must for you, I suggest the small or medium velvet or linen bows from Wunderkin.